getsenic/nuimo-swift/README.md

-# nuimo-swift

 The Nuimo controller is an intuitive controller for your computer and connected smart devices.
-This documents shows you how to integrate your applications with Nuimo controllers using the Nuimo Swift SDK.
+This document demonstrates how to integrate your iOS and MacOS applications with Nuimo controllers using the Nuimo Swift SDK.

 ## Installation
 [The Nuimo Swift SDK is available](https://cocoapods.org/pods/NuimoSwift) through [CocoaPods](https://cocoapods.org/), a very good dependency manager for Swift and Objective-C applications.
 (If you don't want to use CocoaPods just copy all `.swift` files from this repository into your Xcode project and skip to the next step.)